sundeepbassi/quizzy-movies/README.md

 4) The Javascript code for creating the variable question is accredited to Kevin Briggs Javascript tutorial: make a quiz

+I set the variable var to let as let is used more often as shown in the LMS of Code Institute.

 https://www.youtube.com/watch?v=C7NsIRhoWuE

 5) The Javascript code for creating the variable for messages and if variable score is accredited to Kevin Briggs Javascript tutorial: make a quiz